apache/cordova-docs/www/docs/en/1.5.0/phonegap/compass/compass.watchHeading.md

 At a regular interval, get the compass heading in degrees.

-    var watchID = navigator.compass.watchHeading(<a href="parameters/compassSuccess.html">compassSuccess</a>, <a href="parameters/compassError.html">compassError</a>, [<a href="parameters/compassOptions.html">compassOptions</a>]);
+    var watchID = navigator.compass.watchHeading(compassSuccess, compassError, [compassOptions]);

 Description
 -----------

 The compass is a sensor that detects the direction or heading that the device is pointed.
 It measures the heading in degrees from 0 to 359.99.

 The `compass.watchHeading` gets the device's current heading at a regular interval.
 Each time the heading is retrieved, the `headingSuccess` callback function is executed.
-Specify the interval in milliseconds via the `frequency` parameter in the `<a href="parameters/compassOptions.html">compassOptions</a>` object.
+Specify the interval in milliseconds via the `frequency` parameter in the `compassOptions` object.

 The returned watch ID references references the compass watch interval.
-The watch ID can be used with `<a href="compass.clearWatch.html">compass.clearWatch</a>` to stop watching the compass.
+The watch ID can be used with `compass.clearWatch` to stop watching the compass.

 Supported Platforms
 -------------------